Vidhikalal/VidhiKalal/README.md

 ![Working](https://raw.githubusercontent.com/Vidhikalal/VidhiKalal/master/gif.gif)
 - 🔭 I’m currently working as Software Engineer at Flynn Group of Companies
-- 🌱 I’m currently learning training AI models.
+- 🌱 I’m currently training AI models.
 - 👯 I’m looking to collaborate on different projects I work on and open source contributions
 - 🤔 Have something intresting to build?
 Do reach out!
 - 💬 Ask me about my weekend plans